nicolasard/personalStuff/Salt.md

 It's a good idea to configure the minion with custom grains in the minions so we can filter them https://docs.saltstack.com/en/latest/topics/grains/

-Example of a minion config file
+Example of a minion config file (You can also add, rack number, building, etc)

 ```shell
 #file: /etc/salt/minion